Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## See ?effectsTheme for details.

-A word of warning: the moment you introduce an interaction effect, the meaning of the coefficients for the other predictors changes (what it is often referred to as the “main effects” as opposed to the interaction effect).
+A word of warning: the moment you introduce an interaction effect, the meaning of the coefficients for the other predictors changes (what is often referred to as the “main effects” as opposed to the interaction effect).
 You cannot retain the interpretation we introduced earlier.
 Now, for example, the coefficient for the largest50 variable relates to the marginal effect of this variable when unemployment equals zero.
-The typical table of results helps you to understand whether the effects are significant but offers little of interest that will help you meaningfully interpret what the effects are.
-For this, it is better if you use some of the graphical displays we have covered.
+The typical table of results helps you to understand whether the effects are significant, but offers little of interest that will help you meaningfully interpret what the effects are.
+For this, it is better to use one of the graphical displays we have covered.

-Essentially, the regression coefficients that get printed are interpretable only for certain groups.
+Essentially, the printed regression coefficients are interpretable only for certain groups.
 So now:

-The intercept still represents the predicted score of violence for the smaller cities and has a score of 0 in unemployment (as before).
+The intercept still represents the predicted score of violence for the smaller cities and remains 0 for unemployment (as before).

 The coefficient of unemployed now becomes the comparison of mean violence for small cities that differ by one point in unemployment.

-The coefficient for the interaction term represents the difference in the slope for unemployed comparing smaller and largest cities, the difference in the slope of the two lines that we visualised above.
+The coefficient for the interaction term represents the difference in the slope for unemployed comparing small and large cities, the difference in the slope of the two lines that we visualised above.

 Models with interaction terms are too often misinterpreted.
 We strongly recommend you read this piece by Brambor et al (2005) to understand some of the issues involved.
 When discussing logistic regression, we will return to this and will consider tricks to ease the interpretation.